 - Contact your local housing agency to apply for a HUD voucher

-Different rules apply for veterans, seniors, and people with disabilities.
+There are different considerations for veterans, seniors, and people with disabilities.

 Understanding HUD’s Income Limits

-Remember, income isn’t just your paycheck.
+And keep in mind, your income isn’t just about your paycheck.

-If you’re close to the limit, don’t give up.
+If you’re close to the limit, don’t throw in the towel—certain expenses can help lower your counted income.

 Special Considerations for Veterans, Seniors, and People with Disabilities